 Sunday relaxation, with this video shot in Thailand, unearthed on Youtube and DailyMotion.
 It's happening near Bangkok, on the SRT Maeklong-Ban Laem line.

-The sellers folded their stalls to let the train pass, in the middle of the market, and replace them directly behind, as if nothing had happened ...
+The vendors quickly fold up their stalls to let the train pass in the middle of the market, and put them right back in place, as if nothing had happened...

-Below, a longer video (8:42), with commentary in Thai subtitled in English, to relive the live-live scene from inside the locomotive, but this time from Maekong Market.
+Below is a longer video (8 mn 42 s.), with commentary in Thai with English subtitles, to relive the scene live from inside the locomotive, this time departing from Maekong Market.

-The author filmed the journey to Ban Laem station (Mahachai West) at the end of the line.
-In the kind of unusual stages, it's not just crossing the market: wait to see the monkeys watching for the train and the rails barely emerging from the water in the middle of a marsh ...
+The author filmed the journey to Ban Laem (Mahachai West) station, at the end of the line.
+In the genre of unusual stages, there's not only the crossing of the market: wait until you see the monkeys watching for the train and the rails barely emerging from the water in the middle of a swamp...

 This dilapidated line is the slowest in Thailand.
-The train passes 4 times in one direction and 4 times in the other direction, every day of the week.
-His arrival at Maeklong Market has become a tourist attraction.
+The train runs 4 times in one direction and 4 times in the other, every day of the week.
+Its arrival at Maeklong Market has become a tourist attraction.

-For buffs: type the words train + bangkok + market in the search engines of Youtube or Daily Motion...
+For fans: type in the words train + bangkok + market in the search engines of Youtube or Daily Motion...
 There is a package of videos on this train.
-There is even a group, The Train Market, which was created on Facebook.
-Probably the most famous train of Thailand!
+There is even a group, The Train Marketcreated on Facebook.
+Probably the most famous train in Thailand!